alicehua11/w251_GSstreamer_quantization/README.md

 This repository contains my homework 6 **Optimizing Models for the Edge and GStreamer** for course W251 - Deep Learning in the Cloud and at the Edge at the UC Berkeley School of Information.

+### Common Files:

+- `misc` is a directory of other files that were experimented on during the course of completing the assignment but were not used in the final turn in.
+These are kept here for reference to past attempts only.
+- `client.py` is the python listener for the GStream part question 4.
+- `ssd` is the folder directory from the jetson inference repo referred to  in the **References** section.
+Included here for reference on the changes made to this directory to complete part 2 of this assignment.

 ### Part I: GStreamer
 **Note**: you can use `jtop` to see Jetson hardware accelerators.
 NVDEC and NVENC are the GPU hardware accelerator engines for video decoding that support transcoding application.